 Minn.
-Stat. § 15.17, subd.
+Stat. §15.17, subd.
 1, requires all officers and agencies of the state, counties, cities, towns, school districts, municipal subdivisions or corporations, and other public authorities or political entities within the state to make and preserve all records necessary for "a full and accurate knowledge of their official activities."
 The chief administrative officer is responsible for the preservation and care of the agency's government records, which include all "written or printed books, papers, letters, contracts, documents, maps, plans, computer-based data, and other records made or received pursuant to law or in connection with the transaction of public business."
 Minn.
-Stat. § 15.17, subd.
+Stat. §15.17, subd.
 2. This duty not only prohibits destruction, but requires the custodian to take such steps as are necessary to protect public records from deterioration, mutilation, loss, or destruction.
 This statute also requires that all records must be delivered to the legal custodian's successor upon expiration of the term of office or authority.
 Minn.
-Stat. § 15.17, subd.
+Stat. §15.17, subd.
 3. Additional provisions regarding data practices are found in the Minnesota Government Data Practices Act, Minn.
 Stat. ch.
 13.

 For political subdivisions having problems with the storage of obsolete records, Minn.
-Stat. §§ 138.163-.17 provide relief.
-Application may be made to the state archivist for a review by the records disposition panel, who will, upon review of the involved records, make a decision as to whether said records should be destroyed or preserved in the state archives.
-Minn.
-Stat. § 138.19.
-Any person who knowingly removes, mutilates, destroys, or obliterates a public record without authority from the records disposition panel is guilty of a misdemeanor.
+Stat. §§ 138.163-.25 provide relief.
+Any person who intentionally and unlawfully removes, mutilates, destroys, conceals, alters, defaces or obliterates a public record is guilty of a misdemeanor.
 Minn.
 Stat. § 138.225.